London Lighthouse: History

 The official opening of London Lighthouse took place in November 1988 with a plaque unveiling by the late Princess Margaret.
 It was also frequently visited by Diana, Princess of Wales, both for public events and private visits.
 With the arrival of new treatments for HIV in the mid-1990s and a decline in funding, London Lighthouse reoriented towards lifelong support for people living with HIV, and its residential unit was closed.

 In October 2000, London Lighthouse merged with another HIV charity, Terrence Higgins Trust.
 In 2013 Terrence Higgins Trust decided to close the facility to cut costs and in 2015 the Museum of Brands moved into the space.
 The memorial garden, in which the ashes of many people who have died at Lighthouse are scattered, was preserved.
 In 2021, an initiative was announced to create a UK National AIDS memorial to be located at the former London Lighthouse building.
+A rainbow plaque was unveiled on 17 November 2023.

 Archive materials relating to London Lighthouse can be found at the Special Collections and Archives at the Bishopsgate Institute and also on the MayDay Radio website, including interviews and printed materials.